Master of Whiskey & Master of Whisky

 On Whisk(e)y:

-2. World Atlas of Whisky, by Dave Broom (member of the board)
+1. World Atlas of Whisky (3rd Edition), by Dave Broom

 On Scotch Whisky:

-1. Understanding Scotch Malt Whisky, by The Council of Whiskey Masters, with Charles MacLean
+1. Understanding Scotch Malt Whisky, by The Council of Whiskey Masters and Charles MacLean

-2. A Sense of Place, by Dave Broom
+4. A Sense of Place by Dave Broom

 On Bourbon Whiskey: